-Christena "Tena" (Emerick) Burkett was born on Nov.
-15, 1833 at Kennell Mills, Somerset County, PA, the daughter of Jonathan and Rachel (Sturtz) Emerick Sr.
+Christena (Emerick) Burkett --nicknamed "Tena" and "Teeny" -- was born on Nov.
+15, 1833 at Kennell Mills, Somerset County, PA, the daughter of Jonathan and Rachel (Sturtz) Emerick Sr. She never learned to write and signed her name with an "X" in legal papers.

 On Nov.
 1, 1853, when she was age 20, Christena married 21-year-old Jacob "Adam" Burkett (1832-1911), son of Jacob and Catherine (Shirer) Burkett, also spelled "Burket."
 He was a native of Londonderry Township, Bedford County, PA.
 The ceremony was held in Southampton Township, performed by justice of the peace George Walker, but with no other witnesses.
 A record of the marriage was written on a piece of paper measuring 3.5 inches by 6.75 inches, the only known written documentation of the event.